Khris Davis' 2-run homer leads Athletics to sweep of Yankees - News 12 Now

 Yankees: CF Aaron Hicks missed his third straight day with tightness in his left leg that he experienced during Thursday night’s 10-inning loss. … LHP Chapman had been out since May 13 with inflammation in the rotator cuff of his pitching shoulder. … Holliday returned to the lineup at DH after sitting Saturday with an allergic reaction to something he ate.

-Athletics: Starting right-hander Andrew Triggs, on the 10-day DL with a strained left hip, received a second opinion and was scheduled for a cortisone injection. … Home plate umpire Ted Barrett took a ball off the left knee in the fifth but was fine to stay in the game.
+Athletics: Starting RHP Andrew Triggs, on the 10-day DL with a strained left hip, was scheduled for a cortisone injection. … Home plate umpire Ted Barrett took a ball off the left knee in the fifth but was fine to stay in the game.

 DELAYED